Smiling men examine a display at an outdoor corporate workshop or team offsite on a modern terrace.

 15. Office Scavenger Hunt

-Teams race to find a list of items or complete tasks around the workplace.
-This gets people moving and collaborating across departments.
-To make it more strategic, include clues that require interviewing colleagues in different silos.
-This activity is easily incorporated into larger team-building programs; you can discover more content on the Naboo blog for structured approaches to these challenges.
+Teams race to find items or complete tasks around the office.
+Gets people moving and talking across departments.
+Add clues that require interviewing people in different silos.

 Virtual and Physical Engagement